Zenchiyu/advanced-formal-tools/logbooks/README.md

 ## Week 5: 27.03.2023 - 02.04.2023

 ### Resources consulted or work done:
-* (T) Brainstormed ideas for extending the Futures Market Investor:
+* (S&T) Brainstormed ideas for extending the Futures Market Investor:
-    - Investor can reinvest into the market.
+    - (S) Investor can reinvest into the market.
-    - We can change the end condition to a time limit, so we can look at properties in respect to some time metric.
+    - (S) We can change the end condition to a time limit, so we can look at properties in respect to some time metric.
-    - We can add some time reward to the investments.
+    - (T) We can add some time reward to the investments.
-    - We can add another investor and analyze properties using PRISM-games.
+    - (S&T) We can add another investor and analyze properties using PRISM-games.
-    - We can implement an actual future, where two investors/players need to agree on a price now, and execute the trade later.
+    - (T) We can implement an actual future, where two investors/players need to agree on a price now, and execute the trade later.
-    - We can also implement rollover in order to potentially increase their return.
+    - (T) We can also implement rollover in order to potentially increase their return.
-    - We will need to add some conditions to avoid a zero-sum game case where nothing in the market occurs, since the players will never be able to agree on a price.
+    - (T) We will need to add some conditions to avoid a zero-sum game case where nothing in the market occurs, since the players will never be able to agree on a price.
-    - We could add commisions for buying/selling stock -> changes to non-zero sum game.
+    - (T) We could add commissions for buying/selling stock -> changes to non-zero sum game.

 * (S) Implemented some of the above ideas:
     - Can have more than one investment/delivery within time horizon.
+This extension breaks "If in a given month the investor does not reserve, then at the very next month the market can temporarily bar the investor from reserving.
+But the market cannot bar the investor in two consecutive months."
+    - The market cannot bar initially and cannot bar the investor in two consecutive months.
+The market can bar even if the investor reserved the previous month !
     - Time horizon.
 Fixed number of months until reaches absorbing state.
     - Variable tracking the month.
-    - (TODO) Deliver the last month.
+    - Can also deliver last month

 ### Current objective(s):
 * Look into game case studies using PRISM-games extension.
 See [PRISM-games](https://www.prismmodelchecker.org/games/).